 While serverless does not literally mean the absence of servers, it allows the execution of code as part of functions in an autonomously provisioned cloud environment.
 Prevalently termed as “function-as-a-service (FaaS)”, a serverless architecture depends on third-party service providers.
 Here, the task of managing server components falls in the hands of the service provider

-The Boons of Serverless Architectures
+Pros of Serverless Architectures

 The prime advantage of a serverless architecture is scalability, as FaaS can be scaled at lower granular levels without any need for configuration.
 Following are some other key benefits.